shaglama/HeatLedgerInstallScript/README.md

 Execute script with required arguments (requires sudo priveleges)

-  ./installNode.sh -accountNumber="accountNumberHere" -walletSecret="wallet secret goes here"
+  ./installNode.sh --accountNumber="accountNumberHere" --walletSecret="wallet secret goes here"

  accountNumber is the numberic account number for your heat wallet that will be used to run the node walletSecret is the wallet secret for the heat wallet used to run the node